-The Religious Society of Friends (Quakers) holds Sunday worship services weekly in the summer months at 10:30 am.
-In 2020, services will be held as allowed by COVID-19 directives.
+The Religious Society of Friends (Quakers) holds Sunday worship services weekly in the summer months Sunday, May 1 through Sunday, October 23, 2022 at 9:30 AM.

 The public is always welcomed to attend and the building can be opened with advance request to the Jamestown Historical Society.